zack-bishop/udemy-gutenberg-course/readme.md

 - `npx @wordpress/create-block block-name` creates a plugin.
 Not sure if that's ideal.
 - `__DIR__` => Current directory.
 Not sure if I ever knew that.

 ### 7. Update the plugin structure and metadata
+- `node -v > .nvmrc` is a handy command to create a .nvmrc file

 ## Section 2: Create the Curvy Block